frank-f-trafton/quad_slice/README.md

 *Notes:*

 * Mirroring assigned with `setQuadMirroring` won't be detected here, as that is implemented by changing quad viewports, and none of the mesh helper functions touch quads at all.
-Tile mirroring with meshes can be achieved without using the `mirroredrepeat` WrapMode, if back-face culling is not enabled:
+Tile mirroring with meshes can be achieved without using the `mirroredrepeat` WrapMode:

 ```lua